-- The pupils worked well as a team to complete one mission.
+- Students worked well as a team to complete the mission.

-- The pupils worked together as a team to complete more missions in the same run.
+- Students worked together as a team to complete more missions in the same run.

-- The pupils are able to present their robot, program and mission strategy, explaining how they've successfully completed each mission.
+- Students can present their robot, program, and mission strategy, explaining how they’ve successfully completed each mission.

-- Yellow: I’ve successfully completed more than one mission.
+- Silver: I’ve successfully completed more than one mission.

-- Violet: Along with my team, I've presented our robot, program and mission strategy to our coach with each team member participating.
+- Gold: Along with my team, I’ve presented our robot, program, and mission strategy to our coach with each team member participating.

 Language Arts Extension

-- Have your pupils prepare and deliver a presentation about how they’ve developed an effective strategy for completing the mission in the shortest amount of time.
+- Have your students prepare and deliver a presentation about how they developed an effective strategy for completing the mission in the shortest amount of time.